freelawproject/juriscraper/README.rst

 **Current**

-- 2.0.0 - Adds support for Python 3.8 and supports Python 3, exclusively.
-Begins testing to Github workflows.
+- 2.0.* - Adds support for Python 3.8 and supports Python 3, exclusively.
+Begins testing to Github workflows and remove CircleCI.

 **Future Goals**